EuroCTP

-B.V. is a joint venture of 15 bourses, intending to tender for the provision of a consolidated tape (CT) for financial trading in the European Union (EU).
-The selection process, arranged by the European Securities and Markets Authority (ESMA), is scheduled to be finalised in 2025.
+B.V. is a joint venture of 16 bourses, that on 19 December 2025 was selected by the European Securities and Markets Authority (ESMA) to provide the first consolidated tape (CT) for equities (shares and ETFs) in the European Union (EU) for a period of five years, under the Markets in Financial Instruments Directive (MiFIR).
 This forms part of the European Commission's Capital Markets Union.

 For comparison, a similar electronic service, the Consolidated Tape System, has been in place in the United States since 1976.
 Following Brexit, the United Kingdom's Financial Conduct Authority (FCA) has tabled a CT reform similar to the EU's.

 History

 Background

 In the EU, financial markets are highly fragmented, with trading occurring across multiple exchanges and alternative trading venues.
 This makes it difficult for investors to get a clear picture of market activity, particularly in real-time.
 The EU had been lagging behind the US in this regard, where consolidated tapes have been available for equities since the 1970s.

-Bourses had initially signalled reluctance towards the Commission's CT plans.
+Bourses had initially signalled reluctance towards the commission's CT plans.

-2023-present: Inception
+2023–2025: Inception and selection

 On 16 February 2023, EuroCTP was announced.

 On 23 August 2023, EuroCTP was incorporated, and the chair of its supervisory board, Jorge Yzaguirre Scharfhausen, was announced.

 On 5 December 2023, the leadership of EuroCTP was announced.